Wing Commander CIC

 The Standoff Simulator Scoreboard allows players to submit their high scores for inclusion in an automated global ranking system.

-The first thing you need is a Crius.net CIC Forums username.
+In order to use this feature, the first thing you need is a Crius.net CIC Forums username.
 If you don't already have one, register here.
 It's free, safe and allows you to easily participate in CIC Forums discussions pertaining to all things Wing Commander.
 Your sim scores are tied to your unique Crius identity.

 You will then need to configure Standoff to send your scores.
 Start Standoff's Launcher and click on the "Options" button.
 Check the "Send sim missions scores to the CIC" box, and type your Crius.net username in the textbox below.

 You're all set!
-If you are connected to the internet when you play a sim mission, the score will be automatically sent when the mission ends or when you die/eject.
-It will NOT be sent if you manually quit the mission (or the game).
+If you are connected to the internet when you play a sim mission, the score will now automatically be uploaded to the CIC global scoreboard when the mission ends, or when you die/eject.
+You will then be able to view and compare your personal stats with others on the CIC scoreboard.

 How The Scoring System Works